davidmoten/rxjava2-http/README.md

 ```

 ## Design
-WebSockets is a natural for this but can be blocked by corporate firewalls (and can be problematic with HTTP/2) so this library starts with support for HTTP 1.1.
+* WebSockets is a natural for this but can be blocked by corporate firewalls (and can be problematic with HTTP/2) so this library starts with support for HTTP 1.1.
+* Full duplex HTTP/2 will be great for this application too (later).

 We want API support for these actions: